 Regulatory statutes, though primarily civil in nature, sometimes contain criminal provisions in respect to particularly harmful activity.
 Such criminal provisions often describe not only substantive offenses, but also more technical, administratively-related offenses such as failure to keep accurate records or to provide requested information.
-These criminal statutes pose two problems.
-First, which criminal regulatory provisions should the Commission initially consider, and second, how should it treat technical or administratively-related criminal violations?
+These statutes pose two problems: first, which criminal regulatory provisions should the Commission initially consider, and second, how should it treat technical or administratively-related criminal violations?

-In respect to the first problem, the Commission found that it cannot comprehensively treat all regulatory violations in the initial set of guidelines.
+In respect to the first problem, the Commission found that it could not comprehensively treat all regulatory violations in the initial set of guidelines.
 There are hundreds of such provisions scattered throughout the United States Code.
 To find all potential violations would involve examination of each individual federal regulation.
-Because of this practical difficulty, the Commission has sought to determine, with the assistance of the Department of Justice and several regulatory agencies, which criminal regulatory offenses are particularly important in light of the need for enforcement of the general regulatory scheme.
-The Commission has sought to treat these offenses in these initial guidelines.
-It will address the less common regulatory offenses in the future.
+Because of this practical difficulty, the Commission sought to determine, with the assistance of the Department of Justice and several regulatory agencies, which criminal regulatory offenses were particularly important in light of the need for enforcement of the general regulatory scheme.
+The Commission addressed these offenses in the initial guidelines.

-In respect to the second problem, the Commission has developed a system for treating technical recordkeeping and reporting offenses, dividing them into four categories.
+In respect to the second problem, the Commission has developed a system for treating technical recordkeeping and reporting offenses that divides them into four categories.
 First, in the simplest of cases, the offender may have failed to fill out a form intentionally, but without knowledge or intent that substantive harm would likely follow.
-He might fail, for example, to keep an accurate record of toxic substance transport, but that failure may not lead, nor be likely to lead, to the release or improper treatment of any toxic substance.
-Second, the same failure may be accomparied by a significant likelihood that substantive harm will occur; it may make a release of a toxic substance more likely.
+He might fail, for example, to keep an accurate record of toxic substance transport, but that failure may not lead, nor be likely to lead, to the release or improper handling of any toxic substance.
+Second, the same failure may be accompanied by a significant likelihood that substantive harm will occur; it may make a release of a toxic substance more likely.
 Third, the same failure may have led to substantive harm.
 Fourth, the failure may represent an effort to conceal a substantive harm that has occurred.

-The structure of a typical guideline for a regulatory offense is as follows:

-- (1) The guideline provides a low base offense level (6) aimed at the first type of recordkeeping or reporting offense.
-It gives the court the legal authority to impose a punishment ranging from probation up to six months of imprisonment. - (2) Specific offense characteristics designed to reflect substantive offenses that do occur (in respect to some regulatory offenses), or that are likely to occur, increase the offense level. - (3) A specific offense characteristic also provides that a recordkeeping or reporting offense that conceals a substantive offense will be treated like the substantive offense.
+The structure of a typical guideline for a regulatory offense provides a low base offense level (e.g., 6) aimed at the first type of recordkeeping or reporting offense.
+Specific offense characteristics designed to reflect substantive harms that do occur in respect to some regulatory offenses, or that are likely to occur, increase the offense level.
+A specific offense characteristic also provides that a recordkeeping or reporting offense that conceals a substantive offense will have the same offense level as the substantive offense.